Halesworth: Notable people

+Landmarks and architecture

 The Thoroughfare

 Excavations outside the White Hart pub in 1991 discovered part of a causeway – probably dating from the late Saxon period.
 A piece of oak pile from these excavations is in the Halesworth & District Museum.

 There are examples of 16th, 17th, 18th and 19th century buildings in the Thoroughfare.
 Number 8 is a former ironmonger's.
 This shop belonged to the grandfather of Sir David Frost and the name of William Frost can still be seen underneath the archway next to the shop.

 A block of four shops next to this was originally built in 1474 as the Guildhall.
 This was the home of the Guild of St John the Baptist and Guild of St Love and St Anthony.

-Arts and natural history

-Halesworth is the home to the New Cut Arts Centre.
-The town has the largest Millennium Green in the UK with around 44 acre of grazing marsh providing a haven for wildlife close to the town centre.
-The rivers in this area are home to grey herons, common kingfishers and Eurasian otters.